-This policy helps to explain the occasions when and why cookies may be sent to visitors to the web sites of CRYSTAL COMMUNICATIONS (UK) LTD (referred to in this policy as “we”, “us” or “our”).
+This policy helps to explain the occasions when and why cookies may be sent to visitors to the web sites of the CV Show LLP (referred to in this policy as “we”, “us” or “our”).

 which are temporary cookies that remain in the cookie file of your browser until you leave the site.